thclarke/TrTAP/README.md

 ### Initialization

 TrTAP uses a config file **trtap.ini** to set up the locations of the programs and set them in the PATH environmental variables for the slurm commands.
-Below is listed all the variables
+Below is listed all the variables defined in the config file:

  | Name | Description | Variable |
  | ---- | ----------- |----------|